-- B.10.4.2.1 Notwithstanding the Environmental Protection and Greenlands policies of Sections B.1 and B.2, new or expanded mineral aggregate operations and wayside pits and quarries are subject to the policies of this section: - a) In accordance with the Growth Plan-policies, wWithin the Provincial Natural Heritage Systemnatural heritage system of the Growth Plan, no new mineral aggregate operation and no new wayside pits and quarries, or any ancillary or accessory use, will be permitted in the following key natural heritage features and key hydrologic features: - (i) Significant wetlands, or significant coastal wetlands; - (ii) Habitat of endangered species and threatened species except in accordance with provincial and federal requirements; and, - (iii) Significant woodlands, unless the woodland is occupied by young plantation or early successional habitat, as defined by the Province, in which case the application must demonstrate that Policies B.10.4.2.1 and B.10.4.4.2 c) have been addressed and that they will be met by the operation. - b) In accordance with the Growth Plan, Aan application requiring a new approval under the Aggregate Resources Act to expand an existing mineral aggregate operation may be permitted in the natural heritage system Provincial Natural Heritage System, including in key natural heritage features, key hydrologic features and any associated vegetation protection zones, only if the related decision is consistent with the PPS and satisfies the rehabilitation requirements of the policies in this subsection.
+- B.10.4.2.1 Notwithstanding the Environmental Protection and Greenlands policies of Sections B.1 and B.2, new or expanded mineral aggregate operations and wayside pits and quarries are subject to the policies of this section: - a) In accordance with the Growth Plan, within the natural heritage system, no new mineral aggregate operation and no new wayside pits and quarries, or any ancillary or accessory use, will be permitted in the following key natural heritage features and key hydrologic features: - (i) Significant wetlands, or significant coastal wetlands; - (ii) Habitat of endangered species and threatened species except in accordance with provincial and federal requirements; and, - (iii) Significant woodlands, unless the woodland is occupied by young plantation or early successional habitat, as defined by the Province, in which case the application must demonstrate that Policies B.10.4.2.1 and B.10.4.4.2 c) have been addressed and that they will be met by the operation. - b) In accordance with the Growth Plan, an application requiring a new approval under the Aggregate Resources Act to expand an existing mineral aggregate operation may be permitted in the natural heritage system, including in key natural heritage features, key hydrologic features and any associated vegetation protection zones, only if the related decision is consistent with the PPS and satisfies the rehabilitation requirements of the policies in this subsection.

-- c) Any application for a new mineral aggregate operation will be required to demonstrate: - How the connectivity between key natural heritage features and key hydrologic features will be maintained before, during and after the extraction of mineral aggregate resources; - How the operator could replace key natural heritage features and key hydrologic features that would be lost from the site with equivalent features on another part of the site or on adjacent lands; - (iii) How the water resource system will be protected or enhanced; and, - (iv) How any key natural heritage features and key hydrologic features and their associated vegetation protection zones not identified in Policy B.10.4.2 will be addressed in accordance with Policies B.10.4.2.1 and B.10.4.4.2 c). - B.10.4.2.2 This policy also applies to new or expanded mineral aggregate operations outside of the Provincial Natural Heritage system.
+- c) Any application for a new mineral aggregate operation will be required to demonstrate: - How the connectivity between key natural heritage features and key hydrologic features will be maintained before, during and after the extraction of mineral aggregate resources; - How the operator could replace key natural heritage features and key hydrologic features that would be lost from the site with equivalent features on another part of the site or on adjacent lands; - (iii) How the water resource system will be protected or enhanced; - (iv) How any key natural heritage features and key hydrologic features and their associated vegetation protection zones not identified in Policy B.10.4.2 will be addressed in accordance with Policies B.10.4.2.1 and B.10.4.4.2 c).